- Adding payments

 - Have the amounts been correctly reduced?

-- Do you have more than 10 customers?
+- Have more than 10 customers?
 Use automatic offsetting

 - This saves a lot of time